dbrumley/fuzzing-cloudshell-tutorial/lab1.md

 ## Let's get started!

-This guide will show you how to get started with Mayhem and fuzz your first application!
+This guide will show you how to get started with Mayhem using Google Cloud Shell.

 **Time to complete**: About 10 minutes